What is the data structure? Describe its needs and types.

 5. Trees

+Each node in a tree can have multiple children but only one parent, except for the root node, which has no parent.
 We can also define it as it is a collection of nodes.

 6. Graph

 A Graph is a non-linear data structure which consists nodes and edges.
 Nodes are also known as vertices, and the edges are known as lines or arcs.
-This lines or arc connects two nodes in the graph.
+This edges or arc connects two nodes in the graph.
 A computer network is a real-world example of Graphs.

 7. Tries